 HID Global to buy Fargo

-IRVINE, Calif.--Access control giant HID Global and card issuance manufacturer Fargo Electronics jointly announced on Tuesday that both corporate boards have agreed to a deal where HID will acquire Fargo for an all-cash consideration of $25.50 per share, a total of roughly $325 million.
-News of the deal pushed Fargo stock up $8.48 on Tuesday to finish at $24.71, though it is subject to regulatory review and Fargo stockholder approval and likely won't close until the third quarter of this year.
+IRVINE, Calif.--Access control giant HID Global and card issuance manufacturer Fargo Electronics jointly announced May 23 that both corporate boards have agreed to a deal where HID will acquire Fargo for an all-cash consideration of $25.50 per share, a total of roughly $325 million.
+News of the deal pushed Fargo stock up $8.48 that Tuesday to finish at $24.71, though it is subject to regulatory review and Fargo stockholder approval and likely won't close until the third quarter of this year.

 "They're very focused on HSPD-12," reasoned Sandra Jones, a security industry consultant and analyst who heads Sandra Jones and Company.
 The presidential directive says that, by October, all government agencies and government contractors must be able to issue one biometric smart card to employees for control of both physical and network access control.

 "What makes more sense," asked Jones, "[HID] trying to develop a technology from scratch, or taking on Fargo, which already has the branding and the product?
 It accelerates their time to market."

 Though Hebert could not discuss the Fargo deal further than his press release comments until the deal is approved by Fargo's board and stockholders, "It is certain," he told Security Systems News, "that HSPD-12, FIPS 201 standards, and PIV smart card requirements will extend into quasi-government agencies, and certain commercial sectors such as government prime and sub-contractors.
 Other highly regulated industries such as the pharmaceutical, health care and financial sectors are likely to evaluate these initiatives for adoption as well."